mattermost/docs/source/manage/command-line-tools.rst

 .. note::

-   In Mattermost v6.0, this command has been replaced with the mmctl command `mmctl plugin disable </manage/mmctl-command-line-tool.html#mmctl-plugin-disable>`__.
+   From Mattermost v6.0, this command has been replaced with the mmctl command `mmctl plugin disable </manage/mmctl-command-line-tool.html#mmctl-plugin-disable>`__.

 Description
     Disable plugins.
 Disabled plugins are immediately removed from the user interface and logged out of all sessions.
 If disabling multiple plugins, use a space-separated list.